 Why Beef and Barley?

-This is a great dish to start us off because it’s a carbohydrate, protein and fibre all-in-one, it’s easy to vary and can be made in bulk and kept in the fridge/freezer – it even improves with time!
+This is a great dish because it’s a carbohydrate, protein and fibre all-in-one, it’s easy to vary and can be made in bulk and kept in the fridge/freezer – it even improves with time!
 Barley, cooked slow and long, thickens the dish to amalgamate all the other ingredients into an amazing, delicious gloop!

-The list below is a starting point; these are the ingredients I’ll be basing my own stew on:
+The list below is a starting point; these are the ingredients I usually base my own stew on:

 This could be a form of diced stewing steak, a whole slice of beef bone-in, offal or even mince.
 Ancestral tradition recommends choosing a piece with fat.
 As well as being nutritionally sound, fat is a flavour-carrier and its presence will greatly enhance the taste of your final dish.
 If you can only get lean meat, think about adding extra fat to your pot.